wechatShitProgram/gitea-related/Introduction.md

 #### Client‐Server Pattern

+Client-Server pattern is applied twice in Gitea.

+1. Client: git client installed on the developer's computer

+   Server: Gitea deployed on the team server

    In a scenario of multi-person cooperative development, a Git server is needed for centralized code management.
-And multiple developers' PCs are the clients.
-Clients send requests like clone, pull, push via HTTPS or SSH and the server respond to the requests.
-It also act as a client to interact with 3rd party CI/CD platforms to push events and receive and updates from them.
+Developers  share their codes for team development.
+Clients send git requests such as clone, pull, push to server and the server responds accordingly.
+Communication between clients and the server is via HTTPS or SSH up to the users.

+2. Client: Gitea deployed on the team server

+   Server: 3rd party CI/CD platform

+   When a software needs to be updated frequently, continuous integration, delivery and deployment are highly needed.
+After  configuration about the third-party platform is done on Gitea, the client, Gitea deployed on the team server, will send the CI/CD request to the third-party platform whenever the developer submits the code.
+After receiving the event, the server, the third-party platform completes CI/CD and returns the corresponding execution results to the client.

 ![Client-Server-Pattern](./CS.svg)